omarmuj2/omarmuj2/README.md

 - 👋 Hi, I’m @omar
-- 👀 I’m interested in Data analytics & visualization + Business Analysis
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning analysing data on Alteryx
 - 💞️ I’m looking to collaborate on any data analysis project
 - 📫 How to reach me?
 Linkedin/in/omar-almujaljel